clixsyss/pre/IOS_SUBMISSION_DEBUG_GUIDE.md

 # iOS Request Submission Debug Guide

-## Issue: Data Retrieval Works, But Submission Fails
+## Issue: Submission Works, But Request Retrieval Hangs

-Since data retrieval is working perfectly but submission is failing, this indicates the issue is specifically with the **write operations** to Firestore on iOS.
+The submission is now working, but the `getUserSubmissions` method was hanging on iOS because it was using Firebase Web SDK directly instead of the iOS-compatible `firestoreService`.

 ## Key Fixes Applied